emicklei/xconnect/README.md

     This example uses *gopkg.in/yaml.v2* for parsing the configuration.

-    content, err := ioutil.ReadFile("xconnect.yaml")
+    content, err := ioutil.ReadFile("your-app.yaml")
-    var cfg xonnect.Config // use xconnect.Document if your YAML has the top level element called xconnect err := yaml.Unmarshal(content, &cfg)
+    var cfg xonnect.Config // use xconnect.Document if your YAML has the top level element called "xconnect" err := yaml.Unmarshal(content, &cfg)

 ## Sprint Boot application configration